kleinfreund/retrieve/README.md

 }
 ```

-Returning an `Error` object makes `retrieve` continue treating the request as having errored.
-Note also that all request error handlers will be processed as long as the previous handlers maintain the error state (i.e. don't return a `Response` object).
+Returning an `Error` object (or not returning anything or returning `undefined`) makes `retrieve` continue treating the request as having errored.
+All request error handlers will be processed as long as the previous handlers maintain the error state (i.e. don't return a `Response` object).
+A returned `Error` object will be passed to subsequent handlers.

 **Example**: